Accounts Receivable vs Accounts Payable: What’s the Difference (With Examples)

 2. Accept more than one form of electronic payment – To eliminate as many paper checks as possible, consider accepting payment via ACH, credit cards, and wire transfers.
 Work with your credit card merchant to ensure that you qualify for high ticket rates so that credit cards can be accepted for even more transactions.

 3. Overhaul your customer enrollment tactics – Segment your buyers by transaction volume and size so that you can start a comprehensive enrollment campaign.
 Your goal should be to maximize the dollars flowing through the EIPP (Electronic Invoice Presentment and Payment) system.
-New customers should automatically be entered in the EIPP system and not be given the choice of receiving paper invoices or paying by check.
+New customers should automatically be entered into the EIPP system and not be given the choice of receiving paper invoices or paying by check.

 How Automation Can Streamline the Accounts Receivable and Accounts Payable Process